dus4nstojanovic/create-files-from-template-cli/README.md

 You can edit these values however you want.
 See the _Options_ section where it is explained which options exist.

+> Note: From version 1.5.10 onwards this command also creates the `.cfft.templates` directory and the `component` files for demo purposes.
+Feel free to edit or remove these files.

 4. The next step is to create your templates (you can create one or more templates).
 Let's use a default `templatePath`.
 In your _root_ folder, create the following structure:

 ```